loftwah/ubuntu-box/compose.md

 # Comprehensive and Detailed Explanation of `docker-compose.yml`

-This document provides a thorough explanation of a Docker Compose setup that defines a service named **`ubuntu-box`**, which serves as a highly capable development environment.
-In addition, it covers various associated services and patterns, including how to route requests through an NGINX reverse proxy, how to load test using Locust, and how to integrate advanced networking tools for diagnostics and exploration.

-By understanding each component and configuration detail, you can adapt these patterns to build robust, easily maintainable, and production-like development environments.
+This document provides an extensive explanation of a Docker Compose setup that includes a versatile development container (**`ubuntu-box`**), along with examples of integrating a Python application, NGINX reverse proxy, Locust for load testing, and network analysis tools.
+By exploring these patterns, you can construct a stable, production-like development environment directly on your machine.

 ---

 ## Overview of Docker Compose

-**Docker Compose** allows you to define and manage multi-container Docker applications through a single YAML file.
-You specify your services, networks, volumes, and configurations, and then use simple commands like `docker-compose up` to bring your whole environment to life.
-This approach streamlines the development process, ensures environments are reproducible, and makes complex stacks easier to run and share.
+**Docker Compose** allows you to define and run multi-container Docker applications using a single YAML file.
+Once defined, `docker compose up` quickly brings your entire environment online.
+This approach:

+- Ensures reproducibility across different machines and team members.
+- Simplifies the orchestration of multiple, interconnected services.
+- Streamlines local development and integration testing, as well as CI/CD workflows.

 ---

 ## Primary Service: `ubuntu-box`

-The `ubuntu-box` service is designed as a one-stop development container that bundles multiple languages, tools, and utilities.
-By centralising these tools within a container, you ensure that your local machine’s environment remains clean, and you can guarantee consistency across different team members and CI pipelines.
+**`ubuntu-box`** acts as a fully loaded development environment providing multiple languages, tools, and utilities so that you can code, test, and debug all in one place.

 ### Key Features of `ubuntu-box`

-- **Multiple Runtimes**: Ruby, Python, Go, Node.js, Rust, and Bun installed in a single image.
+- **Multiple Runtimes**: Ruby (3.3.0), Python (3.12), Go (1.22.10), Node.js (20), Rust (stable), and Bun.
-- **Tools for Development**: Git, Vim, Nano, build-essential, and more.
+- **Developer Tools**: Git, Vim, Nano, build-essential, etc.
-- **Network Analysis**: `nmap`, `traceroute`, `tcpdump` available for debugging complex networking issues.
+- **Network Diagnostics**: `nmap`, `traceroute`, `tcpdump`.
-- **AWS CLI and Credentials**: Integrated AWS CLI and read-only access to your local `~/.aws` for seamless cloud interaction.
+- **AWS CLI Support**: Read-only mounting of `~/.aws` credentials for seamless AWS integration.
-- **Caching Volumes**: Speeds up repeated builds and installations by leveraging persistent volumes for caches.
+- **Caching Volumes**: Speeds up dependency installations and builds.

-### Example `docker-compose.yml` (Focal Service)
+### Base `docker-compose.yml`

 ```yaml
 services: